Sweethearts, let’s have a heart-to-heart.

 We want to be clear: this is not about shame, and it is not about policing desire.
 Something Queer has always believed in bodily autonomy, radical consent, and the full, unapologetic expression of who you are.
 That hasn’t changed.

-What is changing is how we hold space for that expression — with more intention, more care, and more structure so that freedom feels like freedom for everyone in the room.
-Here is what that looks like in practice:
+What is changing is how we hold space for that expression.
+We are trying to incorporate more intention, more care, and (a tiny bit) more structure so that freedom feels like freedom for everyone in the room.
+Here is what that looks like in practice (we are working on this together, so please let us know your feedback!):

 Recognize where play is happening

-Communal spaces (the pool, the dining area, the snack table) are for everyone.
+Communal spaces are for everyone.
 Save the play for spaces designed for it.

 Visual consent is key